Previous panels

 According to the United Nations Water, water security is, "the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability."
 (Working definition, UN-Water, 2013)

-In our first panel on water security we talk to the following community members:
+In our panel on water security we talked to the following community members:

 - Dr. Kerry McPhedran (PhD) - (USask) Centennial Enhancement Chair in Water Stewardship for Indigenous Communities, and professor in Civil, Geological and Environmental Engineering in the College of Engineering